 As a nice touch, they added Elasticsearch/Kibana statistics for their system, including Docker image usage and reports on unstable (“flaky”?) tests.
 CloudBees Jenkins Operations Center customers would get this sort of functionality out of the box, though I expect we need to expand the data sources streamed to CJOC to cover more domains of interest to developers.
 (The management, as opposed to reporting/analysis, features of CJOC are probably unwanted if you are defining your Jenkins environment as code.)

 One awkward point I saw in their otherwise impressive setup was the handling of Docker images used for isolated build environments.
-They are using the Docker plugin’s cloud provider to offer elastic slaves according to a defined image, but since different jobs need different images, and cloud definitions are global, they had to resort to using (Groovy) scripting to inject the desired cloud configurations.
-More natural is to have a single cloud that can supply a generic Docker-capable slave (the slave agent itself can also be inside a Docker container), where the job directly requests a particular image for its build steps.
+They are using the Docker plugin’s cloud provider to offer elastic agents according to a defined image, but since different jobs need different images, and cloud definitions are global, they had to resort to using (Groovy) scripting to inject the desired cloud configurations.
+More natural is to have a single cloud that can supply a generic Docker-capable agent (the agent agent itself can also be inside a Docker container), where the job directly requests a particular image for its build steps.
 The CloudBees Docker Custom Build Environment plugin can manage this, as can the CloudBees Docker Workflow plugin my team worked on recently.
 Full interoperation with Swarm and Docker Machine takes a bit more work; my colleague Nicolas de Loof has been thinking about this.

 The other missing piece was fully automated testing of the system, particularly Jenkins plugin updates.
 For now it seems they prototype such updates manually in a temporary copy of the infrastructure, using a special environment variable as a “dry-run” switch to prevent effects from leaking into the outside world.
 (Probably Jenkins should define an API for such a switch to be interpreted by popular plugins, so that the SMTP code in the Mailer plugin would print a message to some log rather than really sending mail, etc.) It would be great to see someone writing tests atop the Jenkins “acceptance test harness” to validate site-specific functions, with a custom launcher for their Jenkins service.